 Amber holds a Bachelor of Science Degree in Psychology, a Human Resource Management Certificate and a Creative Writing Certificate from the University of Calgary.
-She is a Registered Professional Recruiter, and for the past three years, has been responsible for finding Indigenous talent for Indigenous-led organizations across Canada.
+She is a Registered Professional Recruiter, and before joining the VJKF team was responsible for finding Indigenous talent for Indigenous-led organizations across Canada.

 She brings a wealth of experience and knowledge to the Verna J. Kirkness Foundation, having worked in finance, human resources, marketing, event planning, business development, and fundraising.
 Her previous employers include Fidelity Investments, RBC Dominion Securities, and Spirit Omega.
 Amber has been a corporate trainer for over 18 years and has previously worked as the Executive Director ofUps and Downs — the Calgary Down Syndrome Association.
 She is a proud citizen of the Métis Nation of Alberta, a published author, and is passionate about working with Indigenous Peoples in Canada.